1. Home

 Tie-downs

-Tie-downs are straps that connect the horse’s head, via a noseband, to the cinch or girth, which is the strap that holds the saddle on.
-They are generally used for high speed riding, such as polo, calf roping and barrel racing.
+Tie-downs (sometimes also called standing martingales) are straps that connect the horse’s head, via a noseband, to the cinch or girth, which is the strap that holds the saddle on.
+They are generally used for high-speed riding, such as polo, calf-roping and barrel-racing.
 The tie-down limits a horse’s upwards head movement.
-This is claimed to help horses balance and have something to brace against during high speed movements or direction changes.

-There are a number of welfare concerns associated with use in riding horses:
+There are a number of welfare concerns associated with the use of tie-downs in riding horses:

-• Tie-downs have the potential to cause pain; for example, if a horse throws their head up and the tie-down stops this movement suddenly, causing an impact and jerking of the head and neck
+• Tie-downs can cause pain; for example, if a horse throws their head up and the tie-down stops this movement suddenly, causing an impact on the nose

 • Tie-downs restrict head and neck movement, which may cause uncomfortable postures or movements [7]